avillalv/IBM-Data-Analysis-Project/README.md

 # IBM-Data-Analysis-Project -README

 ## Project Overview
+This project aims to uncover insights about programming languages, job trends, demographics, and databases in the IT industry.
+As technology continues to evolve, staying informed about current and emerging trends is crucial.
+The analysis leverages data from multiple sources, including job postings, training portals, and developer surveys, to understand developer preferences and the future direction of IT technologies.

-This project involves the complete process of data analysis, from data collection to the final presentation.
-Each module represents a crucial step in transforming raw data into meaningful insights.
-The final presentation compiles the findings into a clear and compelling story.
+Each module in this project represents a key step in transforming raw data into meaningful insights.
+The final presentation compiles these findings into a clear and compelling narrative, supported by visualizations and dashboards.

 ## Project Structure

 ### Part 1: Data Collection
 - Collected data using APIs
 - Scraped web data
-- Explored the dataset
+- Retrieved data from databases
+- Imported CSV files

 ### Part 2: Data Wrangling
 - Identified missing values
 - Addressed missing data
 - Found and removed duplicates
 - Normalized the dataset
+- Filtered and cleaned relevant data

 ### Part 3: Exploratory Data Analysis
 - Analyzed data distribution